UPACM/algolympics-site/src/2024/data/mechanics.md

 A live scoreboard will be available for contestants.
 The scoreboard will be frozen one (1) hour before the conclusion of the contest.

+# Setup

+Each computer in the contest environment is outfitted with a Linux operating system with the Ubuntu 22.04 distribution.
+Each team shall be assigned to a Computer Laboratory within the contest grounds, which will be prepared by the UP ACM Team.
+The room assignments for each team shall be announced on the day of the Finals event. **There will be different seat assignments for the Practice Round and the Finals Round.**

+For each team, there will be **ONE** dedicated computer where contestants may use for coding.
+Each team will be provided a soft and hard copy of the problem set, as well as a hard copy of their approved reference material.

 # House Rules for In-Person Final Round
 1. Lab facilitators should accompany contestants when they need to leave the competition grounds.
 2. Bags should be left with their coaches/accompanying guardian and not be brought inside the labs.